x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 ## Overview

-This challenge allows the managing of movies and friends.
+This challenge allows the management of movies and friends.
 You can add or remove friends.
 You can create or delete a movie, and you can share a movie to an existing friend.
 There is also a way to create or delete feedback with contact details if you select to delete your account.
 These items are all managed using malloc.

 We discovered two bugs:
 * When friends are removed and freed, they are not removed from a movie that was shared, causing a use-after-free